-1. Introduction
+Introduction

-The aim of this lab is to introduce a design flow that allows you to create your own custom Intellectual Property (Custom IP) targeted at a Zynq device using Xilinx’s Vivado 2013.4.
+The aim of this lab is to introduce a design flow that will allow you to create your own custom Intellectual Property (Custom IP) targeted at a Zynq device using Xilinx’s Vivado 2013.4.
 The lab has been created for senior undergraduates using the ZedBoard.
 We assume the reader is familiar with the use of VHDL for specifying hardware.
 The lab explains how to modify the generated component, by focusing on how the AXI-LITE protocol works and how it can be utilised to establish a two-way data flow between the Processing System (PS) and the hardware component implemented in programmable logic (PL).
 This lab concludes on methods for maintaining and integrating this IP as part of a larger design.

-As a high-level overview the sections (numbered) of this document will cover the following:
+As a high-level overview, this document will cover the following:

 Setting up your Vivado high-level design, focussing on the configuration of the Processing System.

-Using Vivado’s built-in tools to generate your own ‘Custom IP’, and showing you how to start modifying the IP.
+Using Vivado’s built-in tools to generate your own ‘Custom IP’ and modifying this IP.

-A tutorial on the AXI protocol that explains the critical modifications that allows the Slave AXI implementation to be abstracted, thereby leaves you to concentrate on implementing hardware-based solutions, and making the AXI communication process as simple as possible.
+Provides a tutorial on the AXI protocol that explains the critical modifications that allow the Slave AXI implementation to be abstracted, thereby making the AXI communication logic as simple as possible.

-Shows you how to package and upgrade your IP, presenting you with software implementations to test some basic modifications to your hardware.
+Shows you how to package and upgrade your IP.
+Sample software will be presented in order to test the modifications that were made to your hardware.

-The penultimate section of this documentation consists of a series of implementation exercises designed to get you comfortable with using the Custom IP, and to familiarise you with alternative ways of interfacing with AXI.
+The penultimate section of this documentation consists of a series of implementation exercises.
+These exercises are designed to get you comfortable with developing custom IP, and to familiarise you with alternative ways of interfacing via the AXI bus.

-Concluding remarks for this lab, listing methods of going forward and developing your own hardware based solutions.
+Concludes this lab by listing methods of going forward and developing your own hardware based solutions.

-By the end of this lab you should be able to generate your own components quickly, implement hardware solutions, and effectively utilise the AXI bus to get data to and from the PS to the PL.
-You’ll also become proficient in the flow of developing hardware within the Vivado framework, and learn methods of debugging and turning out that hardware solutions as soon as possible.
+By the end of this lab you should be able to generate your own IP quickly, implement hardware solutions, and effectively utilise the AXI bus to transfer data between the PS and the PL.
+You’ll also become proficient in the hardware design flow within the Vivado framework, and learn methods of debugging for producing hardware solutions as effortlessly as possible.

-2. High-level design configuration
+High-level design configuration

-Firstly you’ll need to configure a high-level design that features a ZynQ7 processing core.
-For detailed instructions on the Vivado design flow please refer to lab1 of the Xilinx Advanced Embedded Design course, which teaches you how to work with Vivado, and design hardware on a high-level basis (using IP blocks).
-In this lab we will be replacing standard Xilinx AXI based IP with our own Custom IP components, which will be configured to provide some common hardware implementations including a timer, FIFO and GPIO (See Section 6).
+The first step in this lab is to use Vivado to configure a high-level design that features a ZynQ7 processing core.
+For detailed instructions on the Vivado design flow please refer to Lab1 of the Xilinx Advanced Embedded Design course.
+As we progress through this lab, we will create custom AXI based IP components that provide fundamental hardware implementations such as a timer, a FIFO and GPIO.

-The starting point for this lab is the following high-level configuration, (represented diagrammatically in Figure 2.1):
+The starting point for this lab is the following high-level configuration:

-Instantiated a Zynq7 processing system (which has UART1 enabled)
+Instantiate a Zynq7 processing system with UART1 enabled.

-Applied block automation (without board pre-sets applied) to auto connect DDR and FIXED_IO to external pins
+Apply block automation (without board pre-sets applied) to connect DDR and FIXED_IO to external pins

-Opened up this design on the “Open block diagram” to show the following
+Check that your bock diagram matches the diagram shown in Figure 2-1.